itszn/unnamed-sdvx-clone/docs/source/challenges.rst

 .. |br| raw:: html

   <br/>

+You can use this tool to easily create challenges and courses: https://itszn.github.io/usc_db_tool/

 USC challenges are stored in files with extension ".chal".
 These are JSON files with the following structure: